Home

 Tina and I met at work in 1996.

-There was no plan, no roadmap, and no illusion that we had anything figured out.
+And absolutely no illusion that we had anything figured out.

 Joe Pastore Tina Pastore